luka-utvic/lukautvic.me/SETUP-GUIDE.md

 2. Click "Add to Cart" next to your chosen domain
 3. Review your cart (you can usually skip the extras like WhoisGuard for now)
 4. Click "Confirm Order"
-5. Create a Namecheap account or log in
+5. Create a Namecheap account or log in (Use school email!!)
-6. Complete the payment
+6. Complete the payment (Free unless you choose not to use a .me one)

 **Important:** Save your Namecheap login credentials securely!